NeetanKumar/AlphaTribe_assignment/README.md

 Following features are incorporated:

--User Authentication: Users can register and log in using JWT-based authentication.
+*User Authentication: Users can register and log in using JWT-based authentication.

--Posts and Discussions: Users can create posts related to stock discussions, comment on posts, and like or unlike posts.
+*Posts and Discussions: Users can create posts related to stock discussions, comment on posts, and like or unlike posts.

--Search and Filter: Users can search for specific stock-related posts or filter by tags.
+*Search and Filter: Users can search for specific stock-related posts or filter by tags.

--Pagination: Paginates as per queries i.e page no. and limit
+*Pagination: Paginates as per queries i.e page no. and limit

 ## Installation
 Download the code from the repository, unzip it and open the project in VSCode.